 He began to write feverishly.
-If he had looked out of the laboratory window, he would have seen Von Holtz running like a deer, waving his arms jerkily, and when out of earshot of the laboratory: shouting loudly.
+If he had looked out of the laboratory window, he would have seen Von Holtz running like a deer, waving his arms jerkily, and-when out of earshot of the laboratory- shouting loudly.
 And Von Holtz was carrying a small black box which Tommy would have identified instantly as a motion picture camera, built for amateurs but capable of taking pictures indoors and with a surprisingly small amount of light.
-And if Tommy had listened, he might possibly have heard the beginnings of those shoutings to men hidden in a patch of woodland about a quarter of a mile away.
-The men, of course, were Jacaroâs, waiting either until Von Holtz had secured the information that was wanted, or until an assault in force upon the laboratory would net them a catapult ready for use to see what killed those men.
-When he does, we want to be ready to shoot a smoke-bomb through to him, with a message attached.ä
+And if

-÷to be examined, photographed, and duplicated at leisure.
+Tommy had listened, he might possibly have heard the beginnings of those shoutings to men hidden in a patch of woodland about a quarter of a mile away.
+The men, of course, were Jacaro's, waiting either until Von Holtz had secured the information that was wanted, or until an assault in force upon the laboratory would net them a catapult ready for use -to be examined, photographed, and duplicated at leisure.